Introducing Adobe Lightroom: Everything To Know

-The overall UI of Darktable is still a disadvantage for me because I tend to move around a lot, trying to find commands and features.
-Where Lightroom presents a simple UI that feels very intuitive, Darktable’s interface requires a learning curve.
+The overall UI of Darktable is still a disadvantage for me because I tend to move around a lot, trying to find commands and tools.
+Where Lightroom presents a simple UI that feels very intuitive, Darktable requires a learning curve.

 And if you’ve already used Lightroom and are thinking of switching over just because it’s free?
 Forget it.
 The UI will only frustrate you.

 - Have used Lightroom before (you’ll notice the clunky UI more and the lack of detail)

 - Don’t care about fooling around with open-source programs.